 Wake Up – Early Risers Are Made, Not Born!

 Get up, get up.
 No really get up!
-It’s hard when the sun isn’t out yet or it’s the middle of winter, but for those of us that like to get our workout done first thing in the morning, we have to get moving!
+It’s hard when the sun isn’t out yet or it’s the middle of winter, but for those of us who workout first thing in the morning, time is of the essence!

 I am one of those people.
 I would rather wake up early before the rest of my household, swim before dawn and not miss any of my family’s day.
 So when that alarm goes off at 4:30 in the morning, or “o’dark thirty” as my family teases, how do I manage?
 How do you?